What Is The Difference Between A Rubber Floor And A Wood Floor?

 These tiles are interlocking, so they don’t require adhesive.
 They are 8mm thick and made to endure heavy equipment and lots of use.

 These tiles are suitable for indoor or outdoor applications.
-They are made in the USA of recycled content, and they are very easy to install.
+They are made of recycled content, and they are very easy to install.
 It’s a product that will perform well for years in all weather conditions.

 It is non absorbent, durable, and can be used as an overlayment for built-up and single ply membrane roofing systems.
 The tiles have a Shore A 60 hardness and a smooth flat finish.

-This flooring has beveled edges and a UV-cured finish, and it can be installed using a staple or cleat process.
+This flooring has beveled edges and a veneer wear layer, and it can be installed using a staple, glue-down, or floating method.
 This flooring comes with a 35-year residential use warranty, making it an option with an affordable lifetime cost.

 These embossed veneer flooring planks deliver country charm with a luxurious finish and beveled edges.
 It’s a CARB Certified product, and it’s perfect for homes, cottages, cabins, and other residential applications.